-This happened when another of his new friends at the university, Professor John Robinson discussed with Watt the possibility of a steam-driven car.
-Although their ideas for the car were impractical, a seed had been sown in Watt’s fertile mind.
+This happened when another of his new friends at the university, Professor John Robinson, discussed with him the possibility of a steam-driven car.
+Although their ideas for a car were impractical, a seed was sown in Watt’s fertile mind.

 Professor Robinson didn’t stand still either.
 He was the first person to publish an inverse-square law for electric forces, and he invented the siren.

 In 1763, aged 27, Watt came into contact with a working steam engine, the Newcomen engine.
 Professor John Anderson, who demonstrated the engine in his physics classes, needed it repaired.
 Watt did the repair, but was astonished at how little work the engine was capable of.

 At that time, Newcomen engines had been used in Britain for 50 years, and no-one had found a way to improve them.
 They worked on the principle that a piston in a cylinder was driven in one direction by a jet of steam that heated air in the cylinder, expanding it; cold water would be injected in place of the steam to cool the air in the cylinder, creating a partial vacuum which pulled the piston back in the other direction, ready for the cycle to begin again with the injection of hot steam.

 Watt decided he could make a better engine.
 He thought about little else, and experimented in his workshop with water and steam in metal vessels.